Göhrde station: Imperial station

 From 1871 the German emperor, Wilhelm I, went hunting every year with a large entourage in the Göhrde.
-In the early years he and his hunting party travelled from Berlin via Lehrte to Bevensen, a station that lay on the Hanover–Hamburg railway about 24 kilometres from the hunting lodge at Göhrde.
+In the early years he and his hunting party travelled from Berlin via Lehrte to Bevensen, a station that lay on the Hanover–Hamburg railway about 24 kilometres from the Göhrde Hunting Lodge.
 The last part of the journey had to be made by coach.

 The Wittenberge–Buchholz branch was opened as far as Hitzacker on 15 December 1873.
 From 1874 the imperial hunting party no longer travelled to the Göhrde via Bevensen, but via Wittenberge and Breese, as the station for the Göhrde was originally called.
 Breese station is about 4.5 kilometres from the hunting lodge.
 This final part of the route was initially traversed by coach and, later, by motor vehicle.

-The first imperial hunting part travelled on 26 November 1874, before the official opening of the whole line on 31 December 1874.
+The first imperial hunting party travelled on 26 November 1874, before the official opening of the whole line on 31 December 1874.
 For that reason the section from Hitzacker to Breese am Seißelberge was taken over by the police on 20 or 24 November 1874.
 The royal train, comprising three passenger coaches and a luggage van left Berlin at 14.30 and crossed the bridge over the Elbe at Dömitz at 17.25.
 At Dannenberg and Hitzacker the train halted briefly for official receptions.